MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCacheNamedCache.md

 ```

 ## DESCRIPTION
-The **Set-AzureManagedCacheNamedCache** cmdlet updates a named cache in the specified azure_2 Managed Cache Service instance in your azure_2 account and returns an object that represents the named cache.
+The **Set-AzureManagedCacheNamedCache** cmdlet updates a named cache in the specified Azure Managed Cache Service instance in your Azure account and returns an object that represents the named cache.

 ## EXAMPLES